automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Alioramus.md

 # Alioramus
-## Description: Everything we know about this tyrannosaur is based on a single skull.
+## Everything we know about this tyrannosaur is based on a single skull.